 - Halle Berry suffered this for much of her early life in suburban Ohio in the 1970s and '80s.
 She has said that she considered herself white until she went to Hollywood and was cast in "black" roles.

-- Was apparently often faced by the children born of US servicemen to Vietnamese women after the war.
-Many were sent to the US to be adopted because of it
+- This was apparently often faced by the children of US servicemen born to Vietnamese women after the war.
+Many were sent to the US to be adopted because of it.

 - Real life is quite fickle with this trope.
 In one place, those of mixed-race descent are of higher status than those who are purely one race, i.e. the Colorist system of the Caribbean, where those who look "whiter" (or have a larger percentage of white ancestry) have higher social standing.

 - It often depends on how each group 'counts' you, and what the rules are.
 These rules can range from the one-drop rule and its relatives, to mixes being recognized (which varies according to degree), and even strict female or male lines.
-This trope can be a particular problem when the father comes from a group that follows the matriline & the mother's people are patrilineal...and then there's the issues caused when the mixed-race individual is seen as 'proof' of their parents' being Category Traitors.
+This trope can be a particular problem when the father comes from a group that follows the matrilineal and the mother's people are patrilineal...and then there's the issues caused when the mixed-race individual is seen as 'proof' of their parents' being category traitors.